E. Professional Development and Training

 2. Professional Development and Training.

 2.1 Goal.
 Employee development is intended to be a continuing responsibility of both the individual employee and the institution.
 The goal is to encourage individual growth and improved productivity, and to provide a means of reinforcement and reward.
+Component institutions may develop and utilize a range of tools for employee development and growth, only some of which are detailed in this USY.V.E.

 2.2 Employee and supervisory training will be conducted as determined by the institution.